 There is also a growing expectation for governments to release location-enabled socio-economic data for broader business opportunities, innovation, and research and development.
-This is because geospatial and statistical data integration increases the level of understanding of the interrelationships between statistics, geographic phenomena and human endeavor through enhanced static and dynamic multi-dimensional visualizations.
+This is because geospatial data adds significantly to the value of statistical representations - increasing the level of understanding of the interrelationships between statistics, geographic phenomena and human endeavor through enhanced static and dynamic multi-dimensional visualizations.
 Such information also underpins the national Population and Housing Censuses undertaken by countries.

-For these reasons, the United Nations Statistical Commission (UNSC) and UN-GGIM established the Expert Group on the Integration of Statistical and Geospatial Information (EG-ISGI) in 2013 and charged the Expert Group with the development of a Global Statistical Geospatial Framework (GSGF).
-Now completed and adopted by UN-GGIM and the UNSC, the GSGF facilitates the integration of statistical and geospatial information.
+For these reasons, the United Nations Statistical Commission (UNSC) and UN-GGIM established the UN Expert Group on the Integration of Statistical and Geospatial Information (EG-ISGI) in 2013, and charged the Expert Group with the development of a Global Statistical Geospatial Framework (GSGF).
+Now completed and adopted by UN-GGIM and the UNSC, the GSGF facilitates the Integrated geospatial and statistical data enables good policy and decision-making.

+integration of statistical and geospatial information.
 It enables a range of data to be integrated from both statistical and geospatial communities and, through the application of its five Principles and supporting key elements, permits the production of harmonized and standardized geospatially enabled statistical data.
 The resulting data can then be integrated with statistical, geospatial, and other information to inform and facilitate data-driven and evidence-based decision making to support local, sub-national, national, regional, and global development priorities and agendas, such as the 2020 Round of Population and Housing Censuses and the 2030 Agenda for Sustainable Development.